 (ThyBlackMan.com) I don’t go out of my way to meet very many people.
 I’m not sure if this makes me anti-social or not, but it’s just a fact.
 In the course of my work, I’ve been blessed with the chance to bump into some extraordinary souls, and brilliant individuals who’ve climbed mountains in their sleep.
 But there are few people on this planet that I’ve wanted to meet more than Boondocks creator Aaron McGruder.

 McGruder’s show is exactly what the black community needs: Something intelligent, honest, comical, nuanced, insightful, fearless and powerful.
 This show was like no other and was clearly the best cartoon in the history of television.
-I couldn’t wait to see each episode, mainly because I loved how Aaron could tackle complex social issues in a way that helps us to all realize just how stupid we look when we go to one extreme or the other.
+I couldn’t wait to see each episode, mainly because I loved how Aaron could tackle complex social issues in a way that helps us

 If Aaron McGruder were a white guy, like Family Guy creator Seth MacFarlane, I truly believe he could have gotten away with being over-the-top controversial.
 Seth is going to become a billionaire by offending anyone and everyone, holding nothing sacred in the process.
 McGruder did what Seth does in an even better way, but I seriously suspect that there was a huge price to be paid behind-the-scenes.